andrewblim/predictopedia/README.md

 `images.py`

 A file containing some ad hoc functions written for the purpose of generating illustrations for the writeup in `docs/`.

+`README.md`

+This file, of course.

+`retrieve.py`

+A script that runs all the retrieval functions at once and generates `films.csv` and revision data into the `revisions/` directory.

 `retrieval/`